Proving Who Is at Fault in an Auto Collision

 - Contact an attorney Do not assume that your insurance company will work things out.
 Although some insurance sites list simple scenarios for determining who is at fault, every accident is different, and the specific details of your accident may impact liability.
 Especially if there is an injury involved, you will want to speak with an experienced auto accident attorney to ensure your claim is handled properly.

-If you or a loved one has been injured as a result of another drivers negligence, contact The Edwards Law Firm, Oklahoma car accident lawyers, today.
+If you or a loved one has been injured as a result of another drivers negligence, contact The Edwards Law Firm, Tulsa car accident lawyers, today.
 We will fight for your justice!